zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 [Try it](https://dotnetfiddle.net/A7eSmW)

-## Can I use WhereBulkContains with UpdateFromQuery and DeleteFromQuery?
+## Can I use WhereBulkContains with Batch Operations?

-The `WhereBulkContains` method is compatible with some of our other methods such as:
+The `WhereBulkContains` method is compatible with our batch methods:
 - [UpdateFromQuery](/update-from-query)
 - [DeleteFromQuery](/delete-from-query)
 - [InsertFromQuery](/insert-from-query)